flintoftid/aegboxts/ReadMe.md

    unmanned air vehicles (UAV) funded jointly by BAE SYSTEMS and EPSRC [FLAVIIR][]

-2. The EU FP7 High Intensity Radiated Field Synthetic Environment (HIRF-SE) research programme that developed a simulation framework to aid aeronautical certifciation against electromagnetic threats [HIRFSE][].
+2. The EU FP7 High Intensity Radiated Field Synthetic Environment (HIRF-SE) research programme that developed a simulation framework to aid aeronautical certification against electromagnetic threats [HIRFSE][].

-In addition we acknowlege the following for there specific contributions and guidance of various aspects of the
+In addition we acknowledge the following for there specific contributions and guidance of various aspects of the
 test-suite:

 1. John-Phillipe Parmantier from ONERA.